 A gravity knife relies on gravity to open the blade.
 Therefore, if you can press a button and use the flick of your wrist to set the blade – it’s a gravity knife.
-Here is a great video that further demonstrates a gravity knife:

 None of the boot knives featured in this article are considered gravity knives.

 Blade Length Laws In New York & New York City

 Within the state of New York, there is no limitation on blade length when purchasing a knife.

 However, within New York City, it is illegal to own a knife that is greater than 4.0”.

 Source: New York Laws On Knives